based on Reviews

 • Taurine (positive inotropic, antiarrhythmic, antioxidant)

-• L-lysine (stabilizes vascular walls, reduces atherogenic potential of Lp(a))
+• L-Lysine (stabilizes vessel walls, reduces the atherogenic potential of Lp(a))

 • L-tryptophan and tyrosine (BP-lowering neurotransmitters)